Nightro-Fx/Performance-FastFlags/README.md

 - If there is a specific change made by our configuration that your dissatisfied by, Try bulk deleting the fastflags then launching Sober.
 Continue deleteing chunks until you notice your problem is solved after deleting a specific section.
 With enough tries, You will be able to isolate the issues to a specifc fastflag.

 > **Notice**
-> Physics-related fastflags will not be used on this page to prevent any risk of users being banned.
-> This page is focused on performance enhancements.
-While updates may become less frequent once the page is complete, we will continue to add new fastflags as they are discovered.
+>This page will not use physics-related fastflags to avoid any risk of users being banned.
+It is dedicated to performance improvements.
+Although updates may become less frequent once the page is finished, we will continue to add new fastflags as they are discovered.